gokturkenez/PayUALUv3Python3Sample/README.md

     * This sample code developed on Python 3.4.2
     * This is an unofficial sample code.
-    * Below libraries used when developing and datetime> datetime hmac hashlib
+    * Below libraries used when developing datetime> datetime hmac hashlib